If you were to ask me what was the nastiest furniture makeover I’ve ever done, this wooden trash can bin from the thrift store would take the prize.

 When you look closely, you can see the aging of the steel wool in the paint!

-It’s perfect for holding pieces of scrap wood in my soon-to-be awesome garage (which I’m turning into a workshop).
+It’s perfect for holding pieces of scrap wood in my awesome garage workshop.

 I’m really pleased with how it turned out!